 Ease of use

-MailerLite’s easy user interface is probably the first thing you’ll notice after creating a free account.
-Everything just seems to make sense, and in five minutes you can set up all the necessary settings and get started with your email list.
+MailerLite’s straightforward user interface is probably the first thing you’ll notice after creating a free account.
+Everything seems to make sense, and in five minutes you can set up all the necessary settings and get started with your email list.

-If you don’t have an email list yet, the first thing you want to do is create the signup forms to implement on your website.
+If you don’t have the email list yet, the first thing you want to do is create the signup forms to implement on your website.

 Signup forms, popup forms, landing pages

-This is an amazing new feature by MailerLite.
+This is a fantastic feature by MailerLite.
 You don’t need to use paid services like LeadPages or InstaPage anymore, and you don’t have to install complicated WordPress plugins.
 The landing page editor comes at no extra cost and is even included in the MailerLite Forever Free plan.